rshiv2/glWater/README.md

 On linux, you can get the number of cores with `nproc`, on Mac, you can get it with `sysctl -n hw.ncpu`.

-This project uses GLFW for its windowing system

 ## Todos
 - [ ] Object picking and placing.
 It's currently _really_ tedious to design scenes.
 My process was to nudge an object, compile, see the results, then repeat.
 - [ ] Fix weird artifacts that occur at interface of water and terrain.